What does it mean to major in biochemistry?

 “For me, biochemistry was a perfect combination of chemistry and biology with an emphasis on the processes underlying living systems.
 My initial biology and organic chemistry courses ignited my interest by overviewing the foundations of living systems.
 More advanced courses showed me how to model and predict the complexities of life.”

-After graduating, Andrew enrolled in medical school at the Pennsylvania State University College of Medicine where he served as Class Vice President and President, and earned an MBA.
-He is beginning a residency in psychiatry at Northwestern University.
-Dr. Matrick’s goal is to practice psychiatry while taking an increasing administrative role in the healthcare system, especially behavioral health.
+After graduating, Matrick enrolled in medical school at the Pennsylvania State University College of Medicine where he served as Class Vice President and President, and earned an MBA from the Penn State Smeal MBA program.
+He completed his residency in psychiatry at Northwestern University while he was also VP of Operations with HealthCare Association.
+Matrick is now Managing Partner with Aven Harbor, PLLC.

 Why study biochemistry at UM?
 “It is a tightly-knit program with small class sizes that provides the opportunity to have career-shaping relationships with faculty and early undergraduate involvement in research.
 The B.A. degree offers an incredible opportunity to explore the wonders of the world.
 It allowed me the flexibility to take classes like Baroque and Rococo Art and Architecture, Philosophy of Mind, and Modern American Literature that broadened my worldview and deepened my curiosity around the study of humanity.”